meta-d/sap-fiori-templates/angular-standalone/README.md

 Add UI library [Ant Design of Angular](https://ng.ant.design/) ng-zorro-antd use command `npx nx g @nx/angular:ng-add ng-zorro-antd --style=less`.

-## 📡 How to call OData Service?
+## 🖥 Previewing Application

+You can execute the following npm scripts to preview the application:

+* **start** - starts the application with real service data.
+* **start-mock** - starts the application with mock data.

+### 📡 Use Live Data

-When running the local development service and calling the OData service, you need to configure the proxy to forward the request of the OData service to the ABAP server.
+When running `npm run start` the local development application and calling the live OData service, you need to configure the proxy to forward the request to the ABAP server.

-Here is the configuration file *proxy.conf.json*, all the requests starting with `/sap/` are forwarded to the server **target**, and the authorization account information **auth** is configured.
+Here is the configuration file *src/proxy.conf.json*, all the requests starting with `/sap/` are forwarded to the server **target**, and the authorization account information **auth** is configured.

 ```javascript
 {